darkerz7/ActWatchSharp/README.md

 # [Core]ActWatchSharp for CounterStrikeSharp
-Notify players about button and trigger interactions Beta version of the plugin, needs many improvements
+Notify players about button and trigger(Activator) interactions.
+Beta version of the plugin

 ## Features:
 1. Async functions